Leenhazaimeh/reading-notes-3/Read-06.md

 ### Colors in CSS
-We don't doubt that colors add life to everything, your web page also should.
+We don't doubt that colors add life to everything, your web page should also have colors.

-Many ways of declaring color by:
+Many ways of declaring colors by:
 1. name
 2. rgb or rgba which is with opacity (can take values up to 255 , 0-1 for a)
 3. HEX #00ffee where each two sequent numbers stands for rgb.